 We received very good reviews for our wines and to our pleasant surprise a very good reception in a very competitive market - even exporting some wine to Singapore.

 2017, our second harvest produced a larger harvest and with the vines maturing a subsequent increase in quality.
-The 2017 vintage will include for the first time our own Cabernet.
-We will send out reviews and evaluations once we have received the wine.
-Wine will be available for local and international shipping in our on-line store.
+The 2017 vintage will included our Cabernet.